fiseni/NuSeal/readme-nuget.md

 - Authors create RSA key pairs.
 They may create them using `NuSeal.Generator`.
 - Authors create licenses for their users using `NuSeal.Generator`.
 License files are named `YourProductName.license`.
+- Authors install the `NuSeal` package in their NuGet package to protect it.
-- Authors embed the public key in their NuGet package using `NuSeal`.
+- Authors embed the public key in their NuGet package.
 The public key file is named `YourProductName.nuseal.pem`.
-- End users obtain a license file and place it in their project directory.
+- End users obtain a license file and place it anywhere in their project directory tree.

 ### For Package Authors